 Product safety and regulatory compliance have rapidly moved to the forefront of the cannabis vape space in the aftermath of last year’s black market vape cartridge crisis.
 Consumers, understandably, want to know every detail about what they’re inhaling, from complete lists of materials and ingredients to all applicable testing results.

 For vape hardware providers, total transparency means supplying partners with material safety data sheets, heavy metal and child-resistance testing results, product and factory safety certifications, and a detailed accounting of manufacturing safety and quality-control protocols.
 It also means being able to supply any requested materials that confirm the compliances of certain aspects of their hardware with specific jurisdictional regulations.

-In a perfect world, every hardware provider would be able to supply all of the safety materials listed above, but that hasn’t proven to be the case in reality just yet.
+In a perfect world, every hardware provider would be able to supply all of the safety materials listed above.
+In reality, though, that simply isn’t the case.
 Some hardware providers do not prioritize transparency and user safety above all else, and you simply cannot afford to tie the success of your extract to businesses that do not offer this entire suite of documentation.

 What is Greentank?